 Students coming into the program will be asked to attend an orientation prior to their first semester of academic study.
 During this time, each student will be assigned an academic advisor who will be a member of the Forensic Science program faculty.
 It is the responsibility of students to meet with their advisor in regard to academic issues.

 Graduate Student Handbook

 Each student will be given a copy of the Graduate Student Handbook prepared specifically for the M.S. in Forensic Science.
 The purpose of the handbook is to provide students with information pertaining to the curricular requirements and policies and procedures associated with the program.
 Students are responsible for familiarizing themselves and understanding the information presented in the Graduate Student Handbook.
-Questions regarding the content of the handbook should be directed to either the student’s faculty advisor or the Director of the graduate program in Forensic Science.
+Questions regarding the content of the handbook should be directed to either the student’s faculty advisor or the Director of the program.

 Master of Science in Forensic Science (40 credits:

 FSC 501 Forensic Science Research I 3 credits

 FSC 502 Forensic Science Research II 3 credits